LogoLogo

 (default) 10.0

-Add 10km noise to the real GPS coordinates, in any direction For reference, 10km is roughly the diameter of a city like Paris
+Add roughly 10km noise to the real GPS coordinates, in any direction For reference, 10km is roughly the diameter of a city like Paris

 <float>